A Systematic Lagrangian Formulation for Quantum and Classical Gravity at High Energies: Glauber Gravitational SCET

-As mentioned in the introduction, the scaffolding of our calculations will be Glauber SCET, and here will will quickly review this topic in preparation for the introduction of the crucial factorization theorem (\ref{fact}) upon which our analysis hinges.
-For the case of hard scattering a version of SCET for gravity was developed in \cite{Beneke:2012xa,Okui:2017all}.
-Here we will be considering the complementary case which describes the Regge region.
-The atomistic gauge invariant objects upon which we build our theory can be ported over from the EFT for gravity for the case of hard scattering in \cite{Beneke:2012xa,Okui:2017all}.
-The EFT for near forward scattering in gravity is structurally very similar to the case of YM theory \cite{Rothstein:2016bsq}.
+The EFT for near forward scattering in gravity is structurally very similar to the case of YM theory \cite{Rothstein:2016bsq}, thought it will significantly differ in important ways.
 The starting point for building the EFT is to determine the modes necessary to reproduce the IR physics of the full theory.
-The relevant modes are fixed by determining, given the relevant kinematics, the kinematic regions for which IR singularities arise.
-There is no distinction between the modal analysis in gravity and in YM theory, though the power counting of the modes fields components are different (see below).
-For high energy scattering the relevant modes \footnote{This corresponds to what is known as SCETII.
-There is also an SCETI where where the Ultra soft modes replaces the soft mode and has $p \sim \lambda^2$.
-The choice of observables determines which of the two theories should be applied. } correspond to soft ($s$), collinear ($n$) and anti-colinear ($\bar n$) where the light cone momentum scale as $p_s^\mu \sim (\lambda,\lambda,\lambda)$, $p_n^\mu\sim (1, \lambda^2,\lambda)$ and $p_{\bar n}^\mu\sim ( \lambda^2,1,\lambda)$, respectively.
+The relevant modes are fixed by determining, given the regime of validity of the theory, the kinematic regions for which IR singularities arise.
+There is no distinction between the modal analysis in gravity and in YM theory, though the power counting of the fields components are different (see below).
+For high energy scattering the relevant modes are soft ($s$), collinear ($n$) and anti-colinear ($\bar n$) where the light cone momentum scale as $p_s^\mu \sim (\lambda,\lambda,\lambda)$, $p_n^\mu\sim (1, \lambda^2,\lambda)$ and $p_{\bar n}^\mu\sim ( \lambda^2,1,\lambda)$, respectively.
 Here $\lambda\sim \sqrt{t}/\sqrt{s}$ is the power counting parameter.
+The overall scaling dimension will be $\sqrt{s}$.
 Any prediction will be made in the context of a triple expansion in $\lambda$, $\alpha_C$ and $\alpha_Q$, though we will only work to leading order in $\lambda$.
-We will be considering only scalar matter fields in this paper.
-Both soft and collinear scalar modes exist in the theory and both fields scale as $\sqrt{\lambda}$.
+In this paper our matter fields will be complex scalars.
+Both soft and collinear scalar modes exist in the theory and both fields scale as $\lambda$.
 The scalar soft mode loops will not generate rapidity logs and wont play a role at the order we will be working.
-In the de Donder gauge the polarization of the collinear graviton field will scale as (in the $(+,-,\perp))$ basis
+In the de Donder gauge the polarization of the collinear graviton field ($h_{\mu \nu}^n) $ will scale as (in the $(+,-,\perp))$ basis \beq h_{\mu \nu}^n \sim \frac{p^n_\mu p^n_\nu}{\lambda} \eeq and all of the components of the soft graviton scale as $\lambda$.
+We can see that for the collinear modes the large components $n^\mu n^\nu h^n_{\mu \nu}$ scale as $1/\lambda$, which poses a challenge to the power counting that will be resolved when we write down the diff. invariant building blocks (see the appendix).